-To reach the defined limits of ultra-fine particulates, automakers have added gasoline particulate filters (GPFs) to their emissions control systems in these regions.
+To reach the defined limits of ultra-fine particulates, automakers have added gasoline particulate filters (GPFs) to their emissions control systems in China and Europe.
 These highly efficient exhaust filters trap most of a vehicle’s particulate emissions, including ultrafine particles, preventing them from leaving tailpipes or eventually entering the atmosphere.

 In addition, Europe also instituted real-world driving emissions norms, known as real-world driving emissions (RDE).
 To put it simply, RDE is a regulatory compliance protocol that ensures vehicles meet emissions limits not only under controlled conditions but also during every day on-road driving.
 This includes a wide range of different driving conditions such as driving uphill, rapid accelerations, driving on motorways as well as in cities, and in different outdoor temperatures including cold weather.
 Portable emissions measurement systems (PEMS) are used to monitor the tailpipe in real-time, making sure that vehicles stay within emissions limits.